Beirut River: Rehabilitation

 In 2010, Sabbag Assi Architects proposed a 210,000-m2 urban-master plan for the development of the former agricultural lands that existed between the Beirut River and the Beirut-Damascus highway; the aim was to prevent a disorganized urban development of the area and to allow for a sustainable increase in land value.
 The plan included vehicular and pedestrian streets, combined with landscaped public space and cultural facilities, such as a museum of modern art.

 To date, the government of Lebanon has not taken any initiative to rehabilitate the river, and the creative ideas proposed by numerous Lebanese environmentalists and architects remain on paper.
 Since 2013, theOtherDada, a regenerative architecture and consultancy firm led by Adib Dada, has been conducting extensive research on the Beirut River and its neighboring areas.
 The Beirut RiverLESS research project explored how this natural riparian ecosystem was transformed into a sewage infrastructure, a no man's land which inhibited the rich cultural practices around the site.
 The ongoing research covers the historical, cultural and environmental aspects of the site and is conducted through field research, community meetings, student competitions, and artist commissions.

 In May 2019, theOtherDada planted Lebanon's first native urban forest, Beirut's RiverLESS Forest, in collaboration with SUGi and Afforestt.
 Located on the north bank of the river in Sin el Fil, the project restored the forest ecosystem that previously existed along the river.
 The second part of the planting was completed in November 2019, amounting to 2,000 native trees and shrubs in 500 square metres of restored land along the capital’s polluted river.
 The project falls under theOtherForest initiative, a nature-based tool for ecological and social regeneration, and was planted using the Miyawaki Technique, a proven Japanese method used to create forests in different climates around the world.
 Miyawaki forests are dense multi-layered forests, 30 times denser than other manmade forests, thus capturing 30 times more CO2 and 30 times more pollution.
 They can grow up to 10 times as fast as alternatives, and they restore soil health and biodiversity in degraded sites.
 They become completely self-sufficient after three years, requiring no watering nor maintenance.

 Beirut's RiverLESS Forest earned the D&AD Future Impact award in 2019 and the iF Social Impact Prize in 2020, and was featured in the 5th Istanbul Design Biennial.

 Bridges

 There are currently six bridges that cross the river, connecting Beirut with its suburbs.
-Starting from north to south:
+Starting from north to south, these are: